-The agency plans to provide further clarification on its electronic posting requirements.
-Currently, the EEOC makes it clear that electronic posting is not a substitute for displaying physical posters at locations where employees come into the office to work.
+The EEOC makes it clear that electronic posting is not a substitute for displaying the physical posters at locations where employees come into the office to work.
 However, if an employee is working from home, and doesn't regularly visit the office, electronic posting may be necessary.